 Let us try to maximize the number of lightpaths available between nodes with the above formulation.
 The number of lightpaths available between nodes consists of (1) those between nodes in the same cluster and (2) those between nodes in different clusters.
 The latter changes according to the construction of clusters because route with minimum cluster-hop count, which changes depending on the construction of the clusters, is selected as the route of a lightpath between nodes in different clusters.
 This route selection follows BGP, where route with minimum AS-hop is selected.
+We use node-hop/cluster-hop counts as a metric for intra/inter-cluster route selection.
+When there are several routes with the same hop counts, we select the route where the minimum number of fibers on links is largest.

-Since our bounded, connected, max-lightpath problem is also NP-complete, we propose a heuristic algorithm, which satisfies the first and second requirements of a clustering algorithm for large-scale lightpath networks.
+The complexity of our bounded, connected, maxlightpath problem is open.
+The complexity of bounded, connected, min-cut problem is also open but the related problems such as the bounded, min-k cut problem, where we need to find a subset of edges such that removing them from the graph results in dividing the graph into k subgraphs and the sum of the edge costs in the subset is minimized, are NP-complete [10].
+Krishnan et al. therefore proposed a heuristic algorithm for the problem.
+In this paper, we also propose a heuristic algorithm, which satisfies the first and second requirements of a clustering algorithm for large-scale lightpath networks.
 Our method satisfies the first requirement of "keeping the size of routing tables for intra/intercluster routing within a certain value" because the constructed clusters are bounded and connected.
 Bounded condition limits the number of routes maintained in routing tables.
-Connected condition prevents a node from maintaining intra-cluster routes in other clusters.
+Connected condition prevents a node from maintaining intra-cluster routes in different clusters.
 Our method also satisfies the second requirement of "minimizing the blocking probability for lightpath requests" because it maximizes the number of lightpaths available between nodes.
 In Sec.
 4, we discuss how maximizing available lightpaths results in decreasing the blocking probability for lightpath requests.